 Digital media services are just a click away for students and teachers.
-These services include live streaming television, Soundzabound music (royalty cleared), Teen Kids News, VITAL New York, Brain Pop Jr., Learn 360 and Defined STEM, New Dimensions Core Curriculum Content (CCC!), which include more than 116,000 digital videos, audio files, speeches, photos and images.
+These services include live streaming television, Soundzabound music (royalty cleared), Teen Kids News, PBS Learning Media -New York, Brain Pop Jr., Learn 360 and Defined STEM, and New Dimensions Core Curriculum Content (CCC!), which includes more than 116,000 digital videos, audio files, speeches, photos and images.
 The online catalog resources provide access to both teachers and students.
-The print library consists of 2,598 titles with 30 or more copies of each.
-There are also more than 2,764 audio books and DVDs.
+The print library consists of 3,270 titles with an average of 30 or more copies of each.
+There are also more than 3,283 audio books and DVDs.